DeterminateSystems/nix-installer/README.md

 ### Using MacOS remote SSH builders, Nix binaries are not on `$PATH`

-The way MacOS populates the `PATH` environment differs from other environments. ([Some background](https://gist.github.com/Linerre/f11ad4a6a934dcf01ee8415c9457e7b2)).

 When connecting to a Mac remote SSH builder users may sometimes see this error:

 ```